-Iif you believe you have a potential Lemon Law claim, contact an attorney at Rosner, Barry & Babbitt, LLP for a free consultation.
+Iif you believe you have a potential Lemon Law claim, contact an attorney at the Auto Fraud Legal Center for a free consultation.
 We litigate throughout the state of California, including but not limited to, San Diego, Los Angeles, Orange County, Imperial, San Bernardino, Riverside, Ventura, Fresno, and the Bay Area.
 Please contact our law firm with any additional questions.

-What constitutes a “reasonable” number of repair attempts is a question that can best be answered on a case-by-case basis.
+What constitutes a “reasonable number” of repair opportunities is a question that can best be answered on a case-by-case basis.
 With over 20 years of experience, our firm can provide a quick, cost-free evaluation as to whether your vehicle qualifies for protection under the California Lemon Law.

 If you choose to have your vehicle repurchased, you’re entitled to a refund of all monies invested in the lemon, including down payment, monthly finance payments and payoff of the finance contract.
 In either the case of a replacement or repurchase, you are also entitled to recover expenses such as towing costs, rental car fees and repair costs.